TheoLeanse/CVdraft/draft.md

 ## Theo Leanse

-* In love with learning to solve problems in practice.
+* Learning to solve problems in practice.

 I like knots: I like to cope with conceptual complexity in simple ways.